lizard-lang/lizard/docs/PHILOSOPHY.md

 It should sever its stack pointer (`XCHG EAX, ESP` 🔥) and die instantly.
 Latency is the only metric that matters.
 Do not apologize for crashing; just crash faster, reclaim a new stack from the pool, and process the next tick.

+### 8. The Eradication of Debug Mode (The Heisenberg Fallacy)
+Legacy compilers (GCC, Clang) maintain a schizophrenic dichotomy between `-O0` (Debug) and `-O3` (Release).
+In Debug mode, the compiler intentionally bloats stack frames, ignores `inline` mandates, and cripples the ALU pipeline just to appease step-through debuggers.

+This introduces the **Heisenberg Bug**: the act of observing the program fundamentally alters the physics of its execution.
+An HFT lock-free queue that executes flawlessly at 480M msgs/sec in Release mode will spontaneously overflow and collapse in Debug mode because the compiler artificially handicapped the reader thread.

+**Lizard has no `--debug` flag.
+Lizard has no `--release` flag.**

+Lizard is a deterministic physics engine.
+The execution geometry is defined strictly by your AST metadata tags (`[[unroll]]`, `[[branchless]]`, `[[shared]]`), not by a command-line heuristic.
+What you type is exactly what the silicon executes, every single time.
+If your code works, it runs at the physical limit of the hardware.
+If your code fails, it drops its tail (`XCHG EAX, ESP`) and terminates.
+Lizard refuses to lie to you about the state of the CPU just so you can use a breakpoint.

+c++ 2
+Loading
+gemini-3.1-pro-preview